Theory of proximity effect in two-dimensional unconventional superconductor with Rashba spin-orbit interaction: Size dependence of LDOS in DN for spin-singlet -wave superconductor junction

-In this section we check the size and the number of sample dependence of LDOS at the center of DN ($x=-L_x/2$) for $d_{xy}$ pairing.
+In this Appendix, we check the size and the number of sample dependence of LDOS at the center of the DN ($j_x=-L_x/2$ where $L_x$ is a length of the DN in the $x$-direction) for the spin-singlet $d_{xy}$-wave superconductor junction with $\lambda/\Delta_0=50$.

-In Fig.~\ref{fig:ZEP_size_dxy}, we plot LDOS at zero energy averaged over 12 and 60 samples as a function of $1/L_y$.
+In Fig.~\ref{fig:ZEP_size_dxy}, we plot LDOS at zero-energy averaged over 12 and 60 samples as a function of $1/L_y$.
 As we can see in this figure, the extrapolated value of the ZEP for $L_y\rightarrow\infty$ is much larger than the background value ($\sim0.2$).
 In the inset of Fig.~\ref{fig:ZEP_size_dxy}, we plot the corresponding standard deviation.
 Although the magnitude of the standard deviation is not small, it decreases with the increase of $L_y$.

 In Fig.~\ref{fig:ZEP_sample_dxy}, we plot the value of ZEP of LDOS as a function of the number of samples.
-The height of ZEP is almost independent of the number of samples.
-The value of standard deviation for $L_y=200$ is slightly smaller than that for $L_y=100$.
+The height of ZEP is almost independent of the number of samples for all values of $L_y$.
+The value of standard deviation becomes smaller with the increase of $L_y$.

-We also check $L_x$ dependence of LDOS at the center of DN.
+We also check $L_x$ dependence of LDOS at the center of the DN where $L_x$ is a length of the DN in the $x$-direction.
 In Fig.~\ref{fig:LDOS_size_dxy}, we change $L_x$ from 10 to 100 and plot LDOS at $x=-L_x/2$.
 Although, it is difficult to estimate the peak width of LDOS due to the large value of standard deviation, it decreases with the increase of $L_x$.